JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 In the [first article in this series](http://localhost:8000/blog/coding-for-the-future/), I talked about becoming a **10x Actuary**.
 In a large way, the choice of tools and paradigms shape your focus and facilitate your growth.

 It's said that you can't fully conceptualize something unless your language has a word for it.
-Similar to spoken language, you may find that breaking out of spreadsheet coordinates and dataframes lets you ask different questions and solve problems in innovative ways.
+Similar to spoken language, you may find that breaking out of spreadsheet coordinates and dataframes lets you ask different questions and solve problems in innovative ways - which rewards your intellect as others appreciate the results.

 ## What next?

-This is intended to be the first of a series of articles introducing Julia to actuaries.
-Future articles planned include:
+This is the second in a series talking about the future of actuarial work.
+Future articles planned dive introduce Julia further:

 - An overview of useful general-purpose, data science, and mathematical Julia packages for actuaries
 - A deeper dive into some of the packages available from the nascent [JuliaActuary](http://JuliaActuary.org) organization[^3].